Take Action On Gun Violence

 How do you feel about more states adopting the permitless carry law?

-Mass Shooting Injures Six at High School in Oakland, CA
+Mass Shooting Injures Six at High School in Oakland, California

 - A mass shooter injured six adults at the King Estate of Rudsdale Newcomer High School in East Oakland on September 28, 2022.

-- Gun violence was decreasing in Oakland for about eight years after being ranked in the top ten most violent cities in the U.S. for decades.
+- Gun violence had been decreasing in Oakland for about eight years after being ranked in the top ten most violent cities in the U.S. for decades.

 - The numbers shot back up during the pandemic, and by 2021 the city had experienced its deadliest year since 2006.